top of page

 Northern Lights by the lake Hvaleyrarvatn in Hafnarfjörður close to Reykjavvík

-As we have pointed out in the beginning of this article, the Northern Lights appear all around Iceland.
-But before you start your trip, you need to look at the forecast for Aurora strength and check if the skies are clear.
-One of the best places to look is the Icelandic Met Office Aurora forecast.
-And outside Reykjavík, we have a few favorite places with the same good conditions we mentioned above.
-Like a good parking lot, there are short trails around the area to widen the space in search of a dark place wide horizon to see every possible appearance in the sky; it is not too remote or difficult to visit and it serves as an interesting foreground and background, if photographing is your thing.
 In the West Region, our favorite is Hellnar at Snæfellsnes Peninsula, a small hamlet in a beautiful surrounding.
 In the Northern Region, both Hvammstangi village and Akureyri are great spots.
 At Hvammstangi, the parking lot by the camping site is great, and the old cemetery and church give the viewing a unique feeling.
 In the east, the town of Fáskrúðsfjörður is our favorite.
-Here the camping site and surrounding area also give excellent opportunities for walks in darker areas.
+Here, the camping site and surrounding area also provide excellent opportunities for walking in darker areas.
 And last but not least, in the Southern Region, is the iceberg lagoon, Jökulsárlón and the Dimond Beach by the shore, where a stroll will provide you with the rich experience of the Northern Lights.

 How do we prepare for a viewing of the Northern Lights?